Larissa-oa/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+* 4 Test

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+* 'It' describes how the tests are going to behave and 'describe' is grouping the test together.

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+* Its phrased to be specific and clear about what their requirements are.
+Words like "Should" and "Return" stand out, just ratifying it.

 4. What do the `expect` functions do, and what input do they take?

+* It is used everytime you want to test an input.

 <br>